-Dividend Provisions - Holders of Series A, Series B redeemable convertible preferred stock ("Series B"), Series C, Series D redeemable convertible preferred stock ("Series E"), Series F redeemable convertible preferred stock ("Series E"), Series F redeemable convertible preferred stock ("Series E"), Series G and Series H are entitled to receive noncumulative dividends, prior and in preference to any declaration of dividends on common stock, at the per annum rate of \$0.280464, \$0.316, \$0.502128, \$2.000168, \$4.9396, \$5.190688, \$10.76264 and \$13.565832 per share, respectively, when and if declared by the Board of Directors, except for dividends on common stock payable solely in common stock.
+Dividend Provisions - Holders of Series A, Series B redeemable convertible preferred stock ("Series B"), Series C, Series D redeemable convertible preferred stock ("Series E"), Series F redeemable convertible preferred stock ("Series E"), Series G, and Series H are entitled to receive noncumulative dividends, prior and in preference to any declaration of dividends on common stock, at the per annum rate of \$0.280464, \$0.316, \$0.502128, \$2.000168, \$4.9396, \$5.190688, \$10.76264 and \$13.565832 per share, respectively, when and if declared by the Board of Directors, except for dividends on common stock payable solely in common stock.
 The holders of redeemable convertible preferred stock are also entitled to participate in dividends on common stock, when and if declared by the Board of Directors, based on the number of shares of common stock that would be held on an as-if converted basis, except for dividends on common stock payable solely in common stock.
-No dividends on redeemable convertible preferred stock or common stock have been declared by the Board of Directors from inception through December 31, 2019.
+No dividends on redeemable convertible preferred stock or common stock have been declared by the Board of Directors from inception through September 30, 2020.